Shilajit Guide

 What is shilajit?

-Shilajit is a blackish-brown mineral resin that seeps from rock fissures in high-altitude mountain ranges, primarily the Himalayas.
-It forms over millions of years from the compression and humification of plant matter.
+Shilajit is a blackish-brown mineral resin from high-altitude mountain ranges, primarily the Himalayas.
 Its primary bioactive components are fulvic acid and humic acid, along with over 84 trace minerals in ionic form.

 What is fulvic acid and what does it do?

-Fulvic acid is a naturally occurring organic acid that acts as a carrier molecule, enhancing the absorption of minerals and nutrients across cell membranes.
+Fulvic acid acts as a carrier molecule, enhancing the absorption of minerals and nutrients across cell membranes.
 It also has direct antioxidant activity, chelates heavy metals, and supports mitochondrial function by facilitating electron transport.
-It is the primary bioactive compound in shilajit.

 Is shilajit safe to take?

-Purified shilajit has a strong safety profile in published research.
+Purified shilajit has a strong safety profile.
 The critical factor is purification — raw shilajit can contain heavy metals and mycotoxins.
-Only purified, third-party tested shilajit with a published certificate of analysis should be consumed.
-Those with gout should use caution as shilajit may increase uric acid levels.
+Only purified, third-party tested shilajit with a published COA should be consumed.
+Those with gout should use caution.

 What are the benefits of shilajit?

-Published research documents benefits in energy and mitochondrial function, testosterone support (a 2015 RCT found significant increases with 250mg twice daily over 90 days), cognitive function (fulvic acid may inhibit tau protein aggregation), and mineral replenishment via over 84 bioavailable trace minerals.
+Published research documents benefits in energy and mitochondrial function, testosterone support (a 2015 RCT found significant increases with 250mg twice daily over 90 days), cognitive function, and mineral replenishment via over 84 bioavailable trace minerals.

 What is the difference between shilajit resin, powder, and extract?